 Barnet Homes Ltd (Companies House Registration No. 4948659) was created by Barnet Council to manage and improve its housing stock.
-The primary aim in establishing the company was to attract government funding to enable the Decent Homes programme to be delivered.
-Barnet Homes Ltd, a not-for-profit company, took over responsibility for managing approximately 11,000 council homes from Barnet Council in April 2004.
+The primary aim in establishing the company was to remove it from onerous public sector borrowing controls in order to allow greater commercial freedom.
+Barnet Homes Ltd, a not for profit company, took over responsibility for managing approximately 11,000 council homes from Barnet Council in April 2004.
+It also took responsibility for almost 400 staff from the council's housing services department.
 Barnet Homes Ltd is managed by a Board of 12 members made up of 4 council nominees, 3 tenants, 1 lease holder and 4 independent persons with professional skills and experience to help run the services.
-Until 1 July 2010 Board members were volunteers only receiving out-of-pocket expenses but approval has now been given for Board members to receive remuneration for their services from this date.
+Board members are volunteers and only receive out of pocket expenses.